 - providing guidance for building the cultural competency and professionalism skills necessary to develop effective communication, enhance the learning experience, and prepare for success in an increasingly diverse society;

-- developing and delivering diversity pipeline programs, student academic and professional development programs/opportunities, and diversity training, awareness and celebrations; and
+- developing and delivering diversity pipeline programs, student academic and professional development programs/opportunities, and diversity training, awareness, and celebrations; and

-- collaborating with other law schools, businesses and community organizations on programs and events designed to enhance diversity in law schools and the legal profession.
+- collaborating with other law schools, businesses, and community organizations on programs and events designed to enhance diversity in law schools and the legal profession.

 Assistant Dean Ross-Jackson serves as a liaison to the IIT Student Center for Diversity and Inclusion and represents Chicago-Kent on the IIT Diversity Council.
+She also speaks on behalf of Chicago-Kent at diversity law fairs and at conferences across the country.

 Additional services are provided for all Chicago-Kent students through the Office of Student Services.